 U.S. Air Force Thunderbirds

-The U.S. Air Force Thunderbirds will headline the 2020 OC Air Show, June 13-14, 2020 over the beach and boardwalk of Ocean City, Maryland when they headline the rescheduled OC Air Show on August 15-16, 2020!
+The U.S. Air Force Thunderbirds will kick off their 2020 air show season over the beaches and boardwalk of Ocean City, Maryland when they headline the rescheduled OC Air Show on August 15-16, 2020!
 The U.S. Air Force Air Demonstration Squadron are the Air Force’s Ambassadors in Blue.
 They represent the 500,000 men and women of the Unites States Air Force.

 The Thunderbirds plan and present precision aerial maneuvers to exhibit the capabilities of modern, high-performance aircraft and the high degree of professional skill required to operate those aircraft.
 The Thunderbirds squadron is composed of eight pilots (including six demonstration pilots), four support officers, four civilians and more than 100 enlisted personnel.